Manu Koné: Borussia Mönchengladbach

 On 21 January 2021, Bundesliga club Borussia Mönchengladbach announced the signing of Koné on a deal running until 2025, while also confirming that he would finish the 2020–21 season at Toulouse.
 The reported fee for the midfielder was €9 million.
 After completing the move in the summer, Koné was given the number 17 jersey at Mönchengladbach.
-Upon signing for the new club, he stated that Gladbach was desperate to get him, and at some point, he could not say no: “They tried everything, and that impressed me”.
+Upon signing for the new club, he stated that Gladbach was desperate to get him, and at some point, he could not say no: "They tried everything, and that impressed me".
 Koné scored his first goal for Gladbach in a 5–0 DFB-Pokal win over Bayern Munich on 27 October 2021.

 Koné was tied for most yellow cards in the 2022–23 season in the Bundesliga with Jeffrey Gouweleeuw of FC Augsburg, as they both accumulated 12 bookings over the course of the league competition.
 Koné played a total of 30 league matches, scoring his only goal on 11 November 2022 in a 4–2 win against Borussia Dortmund, as Gladbach finished the season in the 10th position.

 The beginning of Koné's 2023–24 season was disrupted by a knee injury, suffered while being on international duty in June.
 Koné once again scored his only league goal against Dortmund, this time in a 4–2 loss on 25 November 2023.
 He was sidelined for another month after injuring his thigh playing an international friendly match on 28 March.

 Roma

 On 30 August 2024, Koné moved to Italy, and joined Serie A club Roma for an €18 million estimated fee, signing a five-year contract.
 The deal was structured as a loan for the 2024–25 season, followed by an obligation to buy.
 Koné made his debut for the Gialorossi two days later, on 1 September, as a substitute in the 0–0 draw against Juventus.
 He made his first start for his new team on 15 September in a 1–1 draw against Genoa.
 On 27 October, he scored his first goal for Roma in a 5–1 loss against Fiorentina in the Serie A.

-Koné quickly established himself as an indispensable figure in Roma's midfield, with particularly notable performances in the UEFA Europa League, where he delivered standout displays, such as in the 3–0 victory over SC Braga on 12 December, where he registered an assist, made 7 key passes, and completed 46 out of 51 passes.
+Koné quickly established himself as an indispensable figure in Roma's midfield, with particularly notable performances in the UEFA Europa League, where he delivered standout displays, such as in the 3–0 victory over Braga on 12 December, where he registered an assist, made 7 key passes, and completed 46 out of 51 passes.
 After Roma finished fifth in the Serie A for the 2024–25 season, after a late surge under new manager Claudio Ranieri, Koné described the season as "complicated", lamenting the fact that the club changed three coaches during the season: Daniele De Rossi, Ivan Jurić and Ranieri.